filament-icons/phosphor/README.md

 ## Usage

-This package provides 9072 icons from Phosphor Icons - Bold.
+This package provides 9072 icons from Phosphor Icons.

 ```blade
 <x-icon-phosphor-bold-home />